Discover what you are naturally good at

 • Value learning

-• Open minded to suggestions
+• Open-minded to suggestions

 • Great listeners

 Benefits: Coaches create a positive and open-minded work environment.
 They encourage the independence of a team and instill confidence into their team members by focusing on their strengths.
+Many employees will develop long-lasting relationships with coaches.

 Drawbacks: This style may not be suitable for a fast-paced work environment, for it is time-consuming.
 Coaches are also more prone to burnout.

-Visionary Style
+Visionary style

+Visionaries are result-oriented and innovative leaders.
+They earn the trust of their team by consistently inspiring them and developing new ideas.
+Visionaries also stress the importance of organization and believe that confidence is necessary for their colleagueā€™s success.
 Usually, visionaries are associated with startups or smaller yet innovative startups.
-They are also found at larger companies which are experiencing an ownership change.
+They are also found in larger companies that are experiencing an ownership change.

 Traits of a Visionary: